What seeds can I sow in April?

 And don’t forget to sow your beetroot.
 You can grow that, eat the leaves and then as they mature, you can eat the root as well.

 If you have an indoor growing space, you can start some French beans to grow under cover to maturity.
 The aim is to have a super-early crop from them.
 I’m going to wait before sowing beans for planting outside until either the end of April or early May.
 They grow fast and I don’t want to have very leggy beans sitting around.
 So I will wait until it’s almost at the point of our last frost date, and then sow them.
 Beans sown slightly later will be stronger, healthier plants for putting outside.
 This year will be sowing a lot of beans direct into the ground outside, after our last frost date.

 For growing inside I have basil, I sowed these in early March because I knew they would be living in the polytunnel and I’ve been trying to bring them on early.
 I will do some more in the next week or two to start here and then go outside.

-If you don’t have a polytunnel or if you don’t have a garden, you can still grow basil in pots on your windowsill and there’s just something really nice about being able to add fresh herbs to your cooking.
-So it’s worth it, even if you’re limited for space, to grow maybe some basil and coriander and some chives.
+If you don’t have a polytunnel or if you don’t have a garden, you can still grow basil in pots on your windowsill.
+Sow in April.
+There’s just something really nice about being able to add fresh herbs to your cooking.
+So it’s worth it, even if you’re limited for space, to grow maybe some basil and cilantro or coriander and some chives.
 They are all really easy to grow and they will live quite nicely on a windowsill in your kitchen and just be ready to use.
 You can keep sowing small pots of those throughout the year and it will give you a constant supply of fresh, tangy herbs to use in your cooking.